Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 including Spelling Variations and Similar Surnames, such as,

-CARICO, CARRIÇO, CARRICOE, CURRICOE, CARUCHO, CARACO, CARAÇO,
+CARICO, CARRIÇO, CARRICOE, CURRICOE, CARUCHO, CARACO, CARAÇO, CARRICA,

 This project utilizes Y-chromosome DNA testing as a tool for genealogical research on surname CARRICO and similar surnames and spelling variations.
+The project is based at FamilyTreeDNA, but people tested elsewhere are welcome to join by sharing results and lineages, either unofficially or by officially transferring

 Human gender is genetically determined by a pair of chromosomes that are, by convention, designated XX for females and XY for males.
 Only males have the Y-chromosome, and because the male Y-chromosome is handed down from father to son through the generations, Y-DNA testing can identify common ancestors on the patrilineal line.
-Y-DNA testing is an extremely powerful tool for proving pedigrees and for breaking past brick walls where paper genealogy has failed to go.
+Y-DNA testing is an extremely powerful tool for supporting pedigrees and for breaking past brick walls where paper genealogy has failed to go.

 Some questions to be answered are:

-1) How many different families are represented by these surnames, and what are their geographic origins?
-[Known origins in the Old World include CARRIÇO/CARRICO and CARRIÇA/CARRICA in Portugal, CARRICA in Spain, CARICO in Italy, and CARACO in Spain, Italy, and Turkey.
-Their present distribution is, of course, more widespread.]
+Known origins in the Old World include CARRIÇO / CARRICO and CARRIÇA / CARRICA in Portugal, CARRICA in Spain, CARICO in Italy, CARACO in Spain, Italy, and Turkey, and CARASSO in Spain and Greece.
+Their present distribution is, of course, more widespread.

 2) How many immigrated to the United States, and when?
 Are all the early CARRICOs in the U.S. descended from just the one progenitor, Peter CARRICO, the 1674 immigrant to Maryland?
-[The final answers will require DNA testing, but the summary of CARRICO / CARICO census records in the U.S. is relevant to these questions.]

 3) Was Peter CARRICO, many of whose descendants are Roman Catholic, related to the converso, Pero Dias CARRICO, who was imprisoned by the Spanish Inquisition in Portugal in 1629-33 for the crime of "Judaismo" and forced to convert to Catholicism to gain his release?

-4) Can I prove my own paper pedigree?
 A negative result can instantly disprove an erroneous pedigree, while a positive result provides very strong support for a correct one.
-The degree (the specificity) to which we will be able to support our paper pedigrees depends largely on the number of CARRICOs tested and on the number of markers each tests (the more markers tested and the more individuals tested, the more specific the conclusions can be).
+The degree (the specificity) to which we will be able to support our paper pedigrees depends largely on the number of CARRICOs tested and on the number of markers each tests: the more markers tested and the more individuals tested, the more specific the conclusions can be.

 Genealogy has always been a cooperative endeavor, but never more so than in proving our ancestry genetically.
 From my point of view, every male CARRICO owes it to their name to get tested, whether they're interested in their own genealogy, or not.
 If you are researching CARRICO or any similar surname, please consider having a male family member submit a sample to the project.
 The more participants we have, the more we can prove about our origins.